ytbryan/aka/README.md

 # aka - alias' best friend

+`Save time` by using aliases in your project.

-Grow and expand those terminal shortcuts (aliases) on the fly.
+`Grow and expand` those terminal shortcuts (aliases) on the fly.

-Boost projects' productivity with better terminal shortcuts.
+`Boost projects' productivity` with better terminal shortcuts.

-Built for your terminal's happiness and productivity.
+`Built for` your terminal's happiness and productivity.

 #### What's in the package?
 - Add, remove, edit aliases on the fly.